-where $R_{\text{obs}}^k$ and $R_{\text{exp}}^k$ represent the observed and expected event rates in the $k^{th}$ energy bin, respectively.
-The expected rate consists of SM prediction $R^k_{\text{SM}}$, the contribution from the transition magnetic moment (TMM) denoted by $R^k_{\text{TMM}}$, and other background components $R_{\text{Bkg}}$.
-Explicitly, it is given by $R_{\text{exp}}^k(\mathcal{S};\alpha_i, \beta_j)=(1+\alpha_i)(R^k_{\text{SM}}+R^k_{\text{BSM}}(\mathcal{S})) + (1+\beta_j)R_{\text{Bkg},j}^k$ in which $\alpha_i$ and $\beta_j$ are nuisance parameters corresponding to the uncertainties on the solar neutrino fluxes and the individual background components, respectively.
 The observed data points are taken from Fig.2 of Ref.\cite{PandaX:2024cic} for PandaX-4T, and from Fig.~4 (and Fig.5) of Ref.\cite{XENON:2022ltv} for XENONnT, considering recoil energies up to 30 keV.
 The uncertainty $\sigma_{\alpha}$ corresponds to the fractional uncertainties in the solar neutrino fluxes, as listed in Table 6 of Ref.~\cite{Vinyoles:2016djt}, while $\sigma_{\beta}$ represents the associated experimental background uncertainties.
 The total predicted event rates—including both the SM and new physics contributions—are calculated using solar neutrino fluxes from Bahcall’s spectrum \cite{Bahcall:1989ks}, normalized according to the B16-GS98 Standard Solar Model \cite{Vinyoles:2016djt}.